-This boat; made by A. Thierens & Sons, Trafford Park, Manchester; was (I believe) made in both steam and electric versions.
-The electric version was (I believe) called the Electra Cabin Cruiser.
-This steam versionis known (I believe) as Firfly.
-It is powered by a modified Mamod MM1 engine.
+This boat; made by A. Thierens & Sons, Trafford Park, Manchester; was made in both steam and electric versions.
+The electric version was called the Electra Cabin Cruiser.
+This steam version is known as Firefly.
+It is powered by a modified Mamod Minor 1 engine.

 The hull is a contemporary cabin cruiser style with a low profile cabin, part covering the boiler with the funnel passing through the roof.
 It has a flush deck and a flat bottom, with a simple rudder and an angled stern tube for the propeller.